 #2 Up to 10% of Kids Get Migraines

 Think about how many kids are your child’s classes at school.
 If classrooms average 20-30 kids, then that means 2-3 kids in each class probably get migraines.
 That’s an astonishing number.
-In fact, it is only just slightly less than the 12% of adults who are suffering from migraines.
+In fact, it is only just slightly less than the 12% of adult migraineurs.
 The jump in the number of children who have migraines occurs around puberty.
 Before that time, the average is more like 5%.

 #3 50% of Migraineurs Have Their First Episode as a Child

-The majority of adults who suffer from migraines experienced the first episode before age 12.
+The majority of adult migraineurs experienced the first episode before age 12.
 In fact, the earliest age that migraines have been reported at is 1.5 years of age.
 Some researchers are currently trying to find a suspected link between migraines and colic.
 This research may end up showing that infant migraines are more common than we may suspect.

 Early on in school, it is more likely that a boy will have migraines than a girl.
 Once children hit puberty this flips, and a disproportionate number of girls have migraines (as is the case in adults as well with women outnumbering men 3 to 1).
 It appears then that while more girls may be predisposed to migraines than boys, migraines are not triggered until the hormone fluctuations associated with puberty.
 This makes sense since grown women with migraines tend to have more frequent and severe attacks during menses, pregnancy, and menopause – all times of hormone changes.